MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemField.md

 ## SYNTAX

 ## DESCRIPTION
 Every WorkItem has multiple data-fields, and Fields are part of the definition of a Workitem type.
 They are selected from a set of Fields shared across all Process Templates in the Organization.
-This command is used Fields to definitions of WorkItem typse.
-Note that the WorkItem types in the built-in Process Templates cannot be modified, and changing the defintion of a WorkItem type in one Processs Template does not affect copies of the WorkItem type in other templates.
+This command is used to add Fields to definitions of WorkItem types.
+Note that the WorkItem types in the built-in Process Templates cannot be modified.
+Adding a field to a system WorkItem-type in a custom Template changes it to an inherited one, and a change only applies to a single Processs Template without affecting copies of the WorkItem type in other templates.

 ## EXAMPLES